Year 5 Reading - Who Let The Gods Out?

 As always, you can read the book yourself or ask someone else to read it to you or share the reading.
 You should be aiming to read for at least 30 mins. a day in year 5.
-Make sure you complete your spelling and handwriting work at the end of each lesson.

 This half term I have a real treat for you.
 Our new book is called Who Let the Gods Out.
-You can buy a copy here or get one free from your local library.
+Your adult can buy a copy here or get one free from your local library.
 We will read the first 5 chapters together then you will finish off the book as independent reading.
 If you enjoy the book there are 4 books in the series.

 Before we begin reading the book I want you to take a close look at the front cover and to read the blurb.

 Well I don't know about you but that blurb hooked me, I want to know more.
 I have so many questions in my mind that I want the book to answer like, who is Elliot?
 What does a death daemon look like?